 1. Go through your home from top to bottom

-Christmas for zero requires you doing some inventory.
+Christmas for zero requires you to do some inventory.
 What do you have that you no longer use that can be sold?
-Could you sell those jeans you no longer fit in for enough money to fill the kids’ stockings?
-What items do you have around the home that could become gifts?
-Could that tablecloth you never use become doll clothes?
+Could you sell clothing you or your kids no longer fit in for enough money to fill the Christmas stockings?

-Go from room to room looking through every nook and cranny, taking stock of everything you already own and try to see it with new, creative eyes.
+Go from room to room, looking through every nook and cranny, taking stock of everything you already own and try to see it with new, creative eyes.

-2. Find a local Facebook Buy and Sell Group
+2. Find A Local Facebook Buy And Sell Group

-In most areas November is a little late to have a yard sale, but nowadays you can have a yard sale any day you want with a Facebook Buy and Sell group.
+In most areas, November is a little late to have a yard sale, but nowadays you can have a yard sale any day you want with a Facebook Buy and Sell group.
 You can sell items big and small in these groups.

 3. Start Working Point Reward Programs And Using Apps That Have Low Payout Minimums